JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 Individual properties' AVs and therefore Total AVs substantially fluctuate from year to year.

-This is why even if guesstimates future Total AVs (and therefore future guesstimated tax rates) were accurate, they are not necessary.
+This is why even if guesstimated future Total AVs (and therefore future guesstimated tax rates) were accurate, they are not necessary.
+And worse, future guesstimated tax rates can be set to almost anything by just adjusting future Total AVs.
+Select a higher future Total AV growth, then the future tax rate will be lower.
+Select a lower future Total AV growth, then the future tax rate will be higher.
+However, the POF for an individual property does not change as property AVs rise or fall.
-And worse, future guesstimated tax rates can be set to almost anything by just "guessing" future Total AVs.
-School districts and other taxing districts should be prohibited from stating their guesstimated future tax rates on their tax measure resolutions.
+School districts and other taxing districts should be prohibited from stating their guesstimated future tax rates on their tax measure resolutions and in the campaign materials.
 That practice misleads voters.
 School districts, of all institutions, should teach and practice proper logic and mathematics, accurate financial analysis, and ethical behavior.

-Voters/taxpayers are voting on amounts - not guesstimated future tax rates.
+Voters/taxpayers are voting on amounts in dollars - not guesstimated future tax rates.

 ___